FindHao/CUTracer/readme.md

-# Deadlock Tracker
+# CUTracer

-A dynamic binary instrumentation tool for detecting and diagnosing deadlocks in CUDA applications.
+A comprehensive dynamic binary instrumentation tool for tracing and analyzing CUDA kernel instructions.
 Built on top of NVIDIA's NVBit framework.

 ## Overview

-The Deadlock Tracker is a debugging tool that monitors CUDA kernel execution and detects potential deadlocks by tracking warp activity patterns.
+CUTracer is a powerful debugging and analysis tool that monitors CUDA kernel execution at the instruction level.
+It provides detailed tracing of GPU operations, enabling developers to:

-- When a kernel exceeds a configurable timeout period, the tool can provide detailed trace information about the last instructions executed by each warp, helping developers identify the root cause of deadlocks or hangs in their CUDA applications.
+- Capture and analyze instruction execution patterns
+- Monitor register values and memory operations
+- Detect execution anomalies including deadlocks and hangs
+- Gain deeper insights into kernel behavior for performance optimization

 ## Features

 - Dynamic binary instrumentation with no need to modify or recompile the target application
-- Configurable timeout for deadlock detection
+- Comprehensive instruction-level tracing for all CUDA kernels
-- Detailed trace information for debugging:
+- Detailed execution information for debugging and analysis:
-  - Register values
+  - Register values and changes
   - Instruction program counters
-  - Warp and thread block identifiers
+  - Warp and thread block execution patterns
+  - Memory access patterns
+- Deadlock detection with configurable timeouts
 - Ability to filter instrumentation by function name patterns
-- Various logging options for customizing output
+- Flexible logging options for customizing output
+- Minimal impact on application behavior

 ## Requirements